to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * Join our community on [Slack](http://slack.visualcomposer.com/)
 * Follow us on Facebook and join our lovely [community](https://www.facebook.com/groups/VisualComposers)

-**>> Discover All The Benefits of [Visual Composer Website Builder](https://visualcomposer.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-website-builder-text-link)**
+**>> Discover All The Benefits of [Visual Composer Website Builder](https://visualcomposer.com/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme)**

 == Installation ==

-Visual Composer can be installed like any other regular WordPress plugin either by uploading a *.zip* file or install it straight from the plugin repository inside the WordPress admin.
+Visual Composer can be installed like any other regular WordPress plugin either by uploading the zip file or install it straight from the plugin repository inside the WordPress admin.
 Once installed, click 'Activate Plugin' to finish the installation.

-**You can now use Visual Composer Website Builder on your site:**
+You can now use Visual Composer Website Builder on your site:
-(two ways how to can get started)

-* From the Visual Composer Getting Started tab, click 'Create a New Page'
-* Go to Pages or Posts - choose Add New with Visual Composer
+* Go to Pages or Posts

-Some elements and templates are already loaded in your library.
-To download more free elements, click on 'Get More Elements' from the Add Content window and you will be taken to the Visual Composer Hub.
+* Choose 'Add New with Visual Composer'

+In order to receive additional elements, templates, and extensions it is recommended to activate **Visual Composer Hub**.
+A cloud marketplace for downloading additional elements, templates, and extensions.

+**Visual Composer Hub Activation**

+After plugin installation, open your WordPress admin panel and do the following:

+* Open your WordPress admin panel;
+* Hover over Visual Composer in the left side menu and choose Getting Started;
+* Select Create New Page;
+* Open the Visual Composer Hub;
+* Click on the Get Started button at the top;
+* Select Activate Free;

+More information and tutorial videos on [how to activate Visual Composer Hub](https://visualcomposer.com/help/visual-composer-hub/free-activation/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).

 == Frequently Asked Questions ==

 = What is the difference between Visual Composer Website Builder and WPBakery Page Builder? =

 Although they are different site builders, both Visual Composer and WPBakery are designed to allow WordPress users to build websites.
-However, the difference is the performance, functionality, and features that each of these builders offers.
+However, the difference is the performance, functionality and the features that each of these builders offers.
 Visual Composer Website Builder allows you to build a complete website.
 Create custom page layouts, design unique headers, footers, and sidebars.
-For more information, here is a comparison of [Visual Composer Website Builder vs WPBakery Page Builder](https://visualcomposer.com/visual-composer-vs-wpbakery-review/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-website-builder-vs-wpbakery-page-builder-text-link).
+For more information, here is a comparison of [Visual Composer Website Builder vs WPBakery Page Builder](https://visualcomposer.com/visual-composer-vs-wpbakery-review/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).

-= Do I need coding experience? =
+= Do I need a coding experience? =

 No, not at all.
 Visual Composer is a good fit for both experts and beginners.
-With an intuitive drag and drop interface and with a range of pre-designed templates and content elements you can convert your imagination into a real website.
+With intuitive drag and drop interface and with a range of pre-designed templates and content elements you can convert your imagination into a real website.

 = Does Visual Composer Website Builder work with any WordPress theme? =